hydrogen-dev/hydro-docs/press/findi-press-release.md

-“Financial institutions want to implement public blockchain technology, but have been scared by an aggressive multi-billion dollar campaign from private blockchain consortiums, causing $500 million in spending on private blockchain solutions already in 2018.
-FINDI is vital because financial services are fast approaching the point of no return.
-Billions around the globe risk losing access to the blockchain revolution,” says Hydrogen’s Co-Founder Mike Kane.
+“Financial institutions want to implement public blockchain technology, but have been scared by an aggressive multi-billion dollar campaign from private blockchain consortiums, causing $500 million in spending on blockchain solutions already in 2018.
+FINDI is vital because financial services institutions are fast approaching the point of no return.
+Billions around the globe risk losing access to the blockchain revolution,” says Hydrogen’s Co-Founder, and FINDI Founding Member Mike Kane.